-In December 2016, the Zey Gawra-1 well was sidetracked (referred to as the "ZEG-1ST well") and completed in open hole partially penetrating the Zey Gawra Cretaceous reservoir.
+In December 2016, the Zey Gawra-1 well was sidetracked and completed in open hole partially penetrating the Zey Gawra Cretaceous reservoir.
 Extended test production commenced on December 16, 2016.
-In May 2017, the Zab-1 well was sidetracked (referred to as the "ZAB-1ST well").
-The ZAB-1ST well was drilled to a measured depth of 2,069 metres and completed in the Cretaceous reservoir in July 2017.
-The Tertiary reservoir was also evaluated during the drilling of the ZAB-1ST well.
+In May 2017, the Zab-1 well was sidetracked.
+The Zab-1 sidetrack well was drilled to a measured depth of 2,069 metres and completed in the Cretaceous reservoir in July 2017.
+The Tertiary reservoir was also evaluated during the drilling of the Zab-1 sidetrack well.
 The presence of an oil column was confirmed based on logging and pressure data collected.
-Further activity was suspended in the Zey Gawra field until early 2018 allowing time to assess the geopolitical situation in the Kurdistan Region post-independence referendum.

 Three wells targeting the Cretaceous reservoir in the Zey Gawra field were drilled in 2018.
-The Zey Gawra-2 well was spudded from the same drilling pad as the ZEG-1ST well in February 2018.
+The Zey Gawra-2 well was spudded from the same drilling pad as the Zey Gawra-1 sidetrack well in February 2018.
 The well was drilled to a measured depth of 2,120 metres and completed in the Cretaceous reservoir in March 2018.
 The Zey Gawra-3 well was spudded in May 2018, drilled to a measured depth of 2,100 metres utilizing a horizontal well design, and completed and stimulated in late June 2018.
 The Zey Gawra-4 well was spudded in September 2018, drilled to a measured depth of 2,271 metres utilizing a horizontal well design and completed in November 2018.
 The Zey Gawra-2 well was suspended in October 2018.
-The Zey Gawra-3 and Zey Gawra-4 wells are on extended well testing.
+The Zey Gawra-1, Zey Gawra-3 and Zey Gawra-4 wells continue to produce as at the date of this Annual Information Form.

-Crude oil produced at the Zey Gawra field is hauled by tanker from Zey Gawra to the Hawler tanker terminal where it is offloaded and then pumped to the Demir Dagh storage system where it is blended with Demir Dagh crude oil before being exported through the Kurdistan Region Export Pipeline.
-The use of leased temporary production facilities in the Zey Gawra field has allowed the Corporation to defer the expenditure of the construction of a multiphase tie-back line to the DDPF while the Corporation continues the extended well test of Zey Gawra wells and considers plans for further appraisal of the Zey Gawra field.
+Crude oil produced at the Zey Gawra field is hauled by tanker from Zey Gawra to the Hawler tanker terminal where it is offloaded and then pumped to the Demir Dagh storage system where it is blended with Demir Dagh and Banan crude oil before being exported through the Kurdistan Oil Export Pipeline.
+The use of leased temporary production facilities in the Zey Gawra field has allowed the Corporation to defer the expenditure of permanent facilities while the Corporation continues the extended well test of Zey Gawra wells and considers plans for further appraisal of the Zey Gawra field.